Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 3. Human-in-the-loop

-When the system can't decide, it pauses and requests human confirmation:
+When the system can't decide, pause via Telegram Bot and request human confirmation:

 Risk Agent: "30Y auction tail widened to 2bp, trigger alert?"